Orange-OpenSource/conllueditor/README.md

 * `--relax` accepts some formal errors in the CoNLL-U file and corrects them (empty column instead of `_`, invalid head id set to 0)
 * `--noedit` deactivates editing, useful to browse an existing treebank and to avoid accidental errors.
 * `--reinit` (implies `--noedit`) reloads the file at each navigation (in order to browse a file which is being modified by someone else)
+* `--rootdir` root of fileserver (directory which includes `index.html` and `edit.js` etc. for ConlluEditor).
+Default: `gui/` this option if only needed if the frontend is not in the default directory.

 If the `.conllu` file contains major tree errors (like cycles, no token with head `0` or head ids beyond the end of the sentence, warnings are writte to screen.
 Such errors may occur if an automatic pre-annotation tools do not work correctly.
 UD parsers like [Udpipe](https://ufal.mff.cuni.cz/udpipe) do not produce invalid files.
 In this case please correct the errors using a text editor before loading the file into ConlluEditor.